 PP PRIMER – POLYPROPYLENE ADHESIVE PRIMER

-Polypropylene primer (Natron™ PP primer) is a special primer for plastic formulated to guarantee printing ink adhesion on difficult-to-print low surface energy plastics such as polyolefins, polypropylene (PP), polyethylene (PE), polyacetal (POM), nylon, EPT rubber, acetal, and nylon coated with thermoplastic polyurethane (TPU).
+Polypropylene primer (Natron™ PP primer) is a special primer for plastic formulated to guarantee printing ink adhesion on difficult-to-print low surface energy plastics such as polyolefins, polypropylene (PP), polyethylene ((PE), (HDPE), (r-HDPE)), polyacetal (POM), nylon, EPT rubber, acetal, and nylon coated with thermoplastic polyurethane (TPU).

 This plastic primer reduces surface tension to improve printing ink bonding onto low-energy substrates.
 Both polypropylene and polyethylene are common plastics that are impossible to print.

 Both solvent-based inks and UV inks do not bond well to low-surface-energy plastics such as polypropylene.
 For example, TP pad printing ink for plastics prints on a wide range of plastic substrates.
 The same applies to the Natron 314 UV inkjet ink.
 However, there are some plastics that are more challenging for the printing ink to bond to than others.
 As a result, printing ink need printing primer to perfectly bond onto LSE Plastics.
 These are low-surface-energy (LSE) plastics, according to the finecal article “How to Bond Low Surface Energy (LSE) Plastics.”
 This low surface energy property inhibits an ink’s ability to “wet out” or bond to the plastic surface.
 This of course causes problems for many plastic inks leading to weak adhesion or failure of the ink to adhere at all onto the plastic substrate.
 For this reason, you need the PP Primer for plastic materials.
 Learn more about the EK series our Solvent based pad printing ink for plastics.